candasgenis/candasgenis/README.md

 ### Hi there, I'm Candaş

-### Software Engineering Undergraduate at Bahcesehir University
+### Software Engineer at Huawei, Software Engineering Graduate at Bahcesehir University
-- 🔭 I’m currently developing an Software Service App for Amazon sellers with Python
+- 🔭 I’m currently working as a Software Engineer for almost one year.
-- 🌱 I’m currently learning Go Programming Language
+- 🌱 I’m currently trying to improve myself on technologies like Redis, Docker and Kubernetes.

 ### Reach out to me: